-My name is Cindy Casey, I began writing about the art in direct response to a New York Times article titled City’s Art Is a Victim of Neglect, Damage and Loss.
-As an architectural photographer I realized that many people may capture art at the street level, but they often miss the art that is above them.
-This website is here to help you navigate the art and architecture of the world.
+I began writing about the art in direct response to a New York Times article titled City’s Art Is a Victim of Neglect, Damage and Loss.
+As an architectural photographer, I realized that many people, due to the sights and sounds of the street itself, often miss the art and architecture of their own city This website is here to help you navigate the art and architecture of the world.

 P.S. – Sometimes I leave San Francisco and go to visit others.
 When I do, I love seeing what they have to offer in the way of architecture and accessible public art.
 Hence, the tabs of other cities.
 If these are your cities, I hope I captured it well while I was there.